thomascarreau/dotfiles/README.md

 dotfiles
 ========

-Here is the collection of my dotfiles.
+Here is a repository for my dotfiles.

 Vim
 ---